kuhumcst/glossematics/pedestal-sp.md

 **Pedestal-sp** is divided into the following namespaces:

 * `dk.cst.pedestal-sp`: SAML routes to add to your Pedestal web service + config map creation.
-* `dk.cst.pedestal-sp.interceptors`: helpful Pedestal interceptors for SAML-authentication.
+* `dk.cst.pedestal-sp.saml`: Pedestal interceptors for SAML authentication and debugging.
+* `dk.cst.pedestal-sp.auth`: authentication and authorisation functions.
+* `dk.cst.pedestal-sp.spec`: various Clojure spec definitions.
 * `dk.cst.pedestal-sp.example`: an example web service using the SAML routes and interceptors.

 Like Pedestal itself, **Pedestal-sp** is configured using a config map containing just a few required keys, mostly related to encryption.
-Before consumption, the base config is expanded using `dk.cst.pedestal-sp/expand-conf` and passed on to the `dk.cst.pedestal-sp/saml-routes` function - as well as any of the interceptors in `dk.cst.pedestal-sp.interceptors` that you may choose to use.
+Before consumption, the base config is expanded using `dk.cst.pedestal-sp/expand-conf` and passed on to the `dk.cst.pedestal-sp/saml-routes` function - as well as any of the interceptors in `dk.cst.pedestal-sp.auth` that you may choose to use.

 Here's an example using a minimal config: